Heavy Metal Toxicity

 The ingestion of nonfood items such as paint chips, toys, and ballistic devices has also been implicated as the source of metal exposure in several cases.

-Retained lead shot may ultimately lead to toxicity as well, although generally the shot must be bathed in relatively acidic body compartments such as the peritoneal fluid, pleural fluid, cerebrospinal fluid, or synovial fluid for significant absorption of metal ions to occur.
+Retained lead shot may ultimately lead to toxicity as well, although generally the shot must be bathed in relatively acidic body fluid, such as peritoneal fluid, pleural fluid, cerebrospinal fluid, or synovial fluid, for significant absorption of metal ions to occur.

 Nausea, persistent vomiting, diarrhea, and abdominal pain are the hallmark of most acute metal ingestions.
 Dehydration is common.
 Metal salts are generally corrosive.